OpenBCI/Documentation/docs/05ThirdParty/00-ThirdPartyLanding.md

 ## ThinkPulse Active Electrodes

 We are very excited to partner with Conscious Labs to offer this affordable, high-quality biosensing kit to our community.
-The ThinkPulse™ kit offers research-grade dry AND active electrode EEG sensors at an unprecedented price point and comfort level.
+The ThinkPulse™ kit offers research-grade dry, active electrode EEG sensors at an unprecedented price point and comfort level.

 ## Wifi Shield